Jamaican in Jamaica

 Introduction / History

 Funerals are similarly lavish.
-Friends and relatives drink coffee, share food and sing hymns with the family for nine nights after the death.
+Friends and relatives drink coffee, share food, and sing hymns with the family for nine nights after the death.
 This practice both comforts the family and, some believe, protects them from the spirit of the dead one.
 After the ninth night, they expect the spirit to be at rest.

 What Are Their Beliefs?

-Prayer Points
+Prayer Items

 Scripture Prayers for the Jamaican in Jamaica.

-Profile Source: Anonymous
+Profile Source: Joshua Project

 People Name General Jamaicans